AbrarAhmed111/OnTask/README.md

 dashboard, add today's work, start one task, pause when needed, keep moving.
-It's grown from there into two cooperating services — this Next.js app and a companion AI microservice ([`ontask-llm`](ontask-llm)) — that add authenticated accounts, shared team workspaces with live presence and activity tracking, and a daily AI-generated narrative of a workspace's work, without giving up the original single-dashboard simplicity for solo use.
+It's grown from there into two cooperating services — this Next.js app and a companion AI microservice ([`ontask-llm`](ontask-llm)) — that add authenticated accounts, Personal and Shared Workspaces with Goals, blockers, notes, files and live presence, and a daily AI-generated narrative of a workspace's work, without giving up the original single-dashboard simplicity for solo use.

 ## Core Concepts